Playground Renewal Program (2025-2026)

 We like to have BBQ facility.

-TT asked about 1 month ago
+TT asked 8 months ago

 Hi TT, thanks so much for your comment.
 Unfortunately, the scope of works only includes playground renewal (not park improvement) and does not expand outside of this area.

 • Share Hi, What about suburbs like Kelmscott and Camillo, what value and improvements are being provided to those areas?
 All Armadale thinks about is Harrisdale,Piara Waters and Seville Grove. on Facebook Share Hi, What about suburbs like Kelmscott and Camillo, what value and improvements are being provided to those areas?
-All Armadale thinks about is Harrisdale,Piara Waters and Seville Grove. on Twitter Share Hi, What about suburbs like Kelmscott and Camillo, what value and improvements are being provided to those areas?
+All Armadale thinks about is Harrisdale,Piara Waters and Seville Grove. on X (formerly Twitter) Share Hi, What about suburbs like Kelmscott and Camillo, what value and improvements are being provided to those areas?
 All Armadale thinks about is Harrisdale,Piara Waters and Seville Grove. on Linkedin Email Hi, What about suburbs like Kelmscott and Camillo, what value and improvements are being provided to those areas?
 All Armadale thinks about is Harrisdale,Piara Waters and Seville Grove. link

 Hi, What about suburbs like Kelmscott and Camillo, what value and improvements are being provided to those areas?
 All Armadale thinks about is Harrisdale,Piara Waters and Seville Grove.

-WAzza asked 29 days ago
+WAzza asked 8 months ago

 Hi Wazza, thanks for your comment.